tylerm007/ontimize_yaml_view/readme.md

 http://localhost:4298 (user: admin password: p)
 ```
 ## 1. Import Yaml File
-The Import will allow you to select an Ontimize/ApiLogicServer app_model.yaml file to upload.
-You can import different projects into the editor, but only 1 project can be processed for editing Entities, Attributes, and Relationships.
+The Import will allow you to select an ApiLogicServer project to upload.
+You can import different projects into the editor, but only 1 project can be processed for editing Applications, Entities, Attributes, and Relationships.
 If you select the project root folder - the files for app, security, and logic will be parsed.

 ![](ui/templates/UploadYaml.png)